Nevis

-Saint Kitts and Nevis are separated by a shallow 3 km channel known as "The Narrows".
-Nevis is roughly conical in shape, with a volcano known as Nevis Peak at its centre.
+Saint Kitts and Nevis are separated by The Narrows, a shallow 3 km channel.
+Nevis is roughly conical in shape with a volcano, Nevis Peak, at its centre.
 The island is fringed on its western and northern coastlines by sandy beaches composed of a mixture of white coral sand with brown and black sand eroded and washed down from the volcanic rocks that make up the island.
 The gently-sloping coastal plain (1 km wide) has natural freshwater springs as well as non-potable volcanic hot springs, especially along the western coast.